-3 Pregin and SEI research.
+&lt;sup>3 Pregin and SEI research.

-4 Paula Seligson, "Private Credit Lenders Giving Up Protections to Win Bigger Deals," Bloomberg, October 26, 2023.
+&lt;sup>4 Paula Seligson, "Private Credit Lenders Giving Up Protections to Win Bigger Deals," Bloomberg, October 26, 2023.

-5 A hybrid loan structure that combines senior and subordinated debt into one debt instrument.
+&lt;sup>5 A hybrid loan structure that combines senior and subordinated debt into one debt instrument.
 The borrower of this type of loan pays a blended interest rate that falls between the rate of the senior debt and subordinated debt.

-any impairments, and just 3.6% of BBs had any impairments.6 The equity tranche is the most volatile, but an active fund manager can pick and choose when to invest in the equity tranche based on market pricing (e.g., Is the market providing sufficient reward for the risk assumed?).
-Exhibit 3 below illustrates how CLOs are structured-specifically, how each layer or "tranche" offers a different risk-reward profile.
+In fact, over the last 30 years (1993-2022), only 1.3% of BBB-rated U.S. CLO tranches suffered any impairments, and just 3.6% of BBs had any impairments.
+The equity tranche is the most volatile, but an active fund manager can pick and choose when to invest in the equity tranche based on market pricing (e.g., Is the market providing sufficient reward for the risk assumed?).
+Exhibit 3 illustrates how CLOs are structured-specifically, how each layer or "tranche" offers a different risk-reward profile.